How to Make a Beaded Bracelet: Easy DIY Tutorial for Beginners

 Thread – I use a nylon type thread that is especially for jewellery making.
 It’s quite strong yet fine enough to pass through your size 9/0 beads two or three times (this is important later).
 You can buy the same Nymo thread that I use but Silamide is also a good option.

-Beading needle – for beads as small as we’re using, you definitely need to use a needle or your thread is going to fray and cause all sorts of problems.
+Beading needle – for beads as small as we’re using, you definitely need to use a needle like this one or your thread is going to fray and cause all sorts of problems.
 I have a little plastic tube that I keep my needles in for storage, but when working on a jewellery piece I make sure to have a magnet nearby to stick my needle to rather than putting down on the tray and losing track of it.

 Scissors – find them before you start so you don’t have to stop midway.